bsc-pm/nodes/README.md

 The following software is required to build and install NODES:

-1. automake, autoconf, libtool, pkg-config, make and a C++11 compiler
+1. automake, autoconf, libtool, pkg-config, make, a C++11 compiler, Boost, and nOS-V

+Additionally, ovni is an optional dependency that can be used to instrument and extract execution traces.

 ### Build procedure